abeldekat/harpoonline/README.md

   ---@type string|nil
   icon = '󰀱',

-  -- Harpoon:list() retrieves the default list: The name of the list is nil.
+  -- Harpoon:list() retrieves the default list: The name of that list is nil.
-  -- The name to display can be configured by using default_list_name
+  -- default_list_name: Configures the display name for the default list.
   ---@type string
   default_list_name = '',

   ---@type string
-  formatter = 'extended', -- use a builtin formatter
+  formatter = 'extended', -- short -- use a builtin formatter

   ---@type fun():string|nil
-  custom_formatter = nil, -- use this formatter when supplied
+  custom_formatter = nil, -- use this formatter when configured
   ---@type fun()|nil
   on_update = nil, -- optional action to perform after update }